Last Updated on February 20, 2025 by Analgesia team

 -

-Hereditary persistence of fetal hemoglobin (HPFH)High HbF levels can be caused by β-globin gene deletions or point mutations in the promoters of the HbF genes.
+Hereditary persistence of fetal hemoglobin (HPFH)High Fetal Hemoglobin levels can be caused by β-globin gene deletions or point mutations in the promoters of the HbF genes.
 This phenotype is called HPFH